utiso/dorkbot/README.md

 Prune
 =====
 The prune flag iterates through all targets, computes the fingerprints, and marks subsequent matching targets as scanned.
 Additionally it deletes any target matching a blocklist item.
-The result is a database where --list-unscanned returns only scannable urls.
-It honors the **random** flag to process fingerprints in random order.
+The result is a database where --list-targets --unscanned-only returns only scannable urls.
+It honors the **random** flag to process fingerprints in random order and the **unscanned-only** flag to skip scanned targets which necessarily already have fingerprints.

 General Options
 ===============